StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ## Create an Iceberg database

-Similar to the internal catalog of StarRocks, if you have the [CREATE DATABASE](../../administration/privilege_item.md#catalog) privilege on an Iceberg catalog, you can use the [CREATE DATABASE](../../sql-reference/sql-statements/data-definition/CREATE%20DATABASE.md) statement to create databases in that catalog.
+Similar to the internal catalog of StarRocks, if you have the [CREATE DATABASE](../../administration/privilege_item.md#catalog) privilege on an Iceberg catalog, you can use the [CREATE DATABASE](../../sql-reference/sql-statements/data-definition/CREATE%20DATABASE.md) statement to create databases in that Iceberg catalog.
 This feature is supported from v3.1 onwards.

 > **NOTE**
 >